Customer Relationship Summary

 Everspire offers the following investment advisory services to retail investors, including individuals, high net worth individuals, and businesses:

-1. Financial Planning: Our advisors gather information about your finances, discuss your goals, establish metrics for success, and we then prepare and maintain a personalized financial plan for you.
+1. Financial Planning: Our advisors gather information about your finances, discuss your goals, establish metrics for success, and then prepare and maintain a personalized financial plan for you.

-2. Wealth Management / Dedicated Advisor: We evaluate your current investments, determine your objectives and risk tolerance, and propose an investment strategy.
+2. Wealth Management / Dedicated Advisor: We evaluate your investments, determine your objectives and risk tolerance, and propose an investment strategy.
 As part of our standard service we then monitor that strategy on an ongoing basis, including an annual review and ongoing availability for consultation.

 3. Investment Management: Everspire analyzes market conditions, asset classes, and investment vehicles; constructs model portfolios; implements those models in your account(s); and monitors your portfolio on an ongoing basis (our SMA service).
 We can also manage multiple or complex accounts for tax efficiency and cash management (our UMA service).
 These services are offered on a discretionary basis, which means that you grant us limited authority to buy and sell investments without asking for authorization each time.